 We encourage children to have school meals but if they do bring in a packed lunch from home it must be in small containers which are stored on trolleys, not rucksacks.
 Please note we are a NUT FREE school and as part of our 'Healthy School' endeavours, chocolate and sweets are not permitted in packed lunches.

-You will receive a letter informing you of the weekly and half-termly payment for dinners at the start of each half-term.
-We cannot accept payment on a daily basis.
-Payment must be made in advance and we need a half term's notice for a child changing lunch arrangements.
-Again please make sure dinner money is in a clearly labelled envelope.
-Cheques are made payable to Hertfordshire Catering Ltd. Mrs Lanni is your contact for the dinner administration and she works Monday - Friday 8.30 -11.30.
+We use the School Grid system for you to order your child's lunches from home.
+You can order three weeks in advance.
+Payment is made through the 'School Gateway' system where a minimum payment of one meal will show and you can top the account up as much as you like however meals must be paid for in advance.
+We are unable to accept payment in the office for meals.
+Mrs Lanni is your contact for the dinner administration and she works Monday - Friday 8.30 -11.30.